Safeguarding

 Safeguarding is about ensuring that everyone is safe from harm, safe from bullying, safe from abuse of any kind, safe from discrimination or harassment and ensuring that we all feel safe in our school environment.

-If you are ever concerned about the safety or well‐being of someone at our school please talk to one of the school’s Designated Safeguarding Leads (DSLs).
-Details are provided below.
+If you are ever concerned about the safety or well‐being of someone at our school please talk to a member of the school’s Safeguarding Team who can be contacted via the email address: safeguarding@thecooperschool.co.uk .
+More details are provided below.

 We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection and Safeguarding Policy which can be viewed in the Policies section of our website.